gbrl12/Brick/README.md

 composer require marmot/brick
 ```

-A brick consists on a collection of `Service`, `Event`, `Command` and others files.
+A brick consists on a collection of `Service`, `Event` and others files.
 It's recommended to follow this
 directory structure :

 ```
 your-brick/
 ├── config/
 ├── src/
-│   ├── Commands/
 │   ├── Events/
 │   ├── Services/
 │   └── Brick.php